Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games: Label-Independent Notions of Symmetry

 \subsection{Classifying A Game}

-While our notions of symmetric games give us various descriptive definitions of strategic fairness, they do not give us a constructive way to determine where a particular game lies.
-We now discuss various strategies for classifying a game.
-A discussion on finding automorphisms of games can be found in \citet{IsoComplexity}.
+While our distinct symmetry notions give us various descriptive definitions of strategic fairness, they do not give us a constructive way to determine where a particular game lies.
+We now discuss various strategies for classifying a game which will be crucial later on when identifying examples for each combination of symmetry notions considered in this paper.

+The strategies for classifying a game introduced in this subsection are not an attempt to outline all the steps required for algorithms that can be implemented to classify games, though with some gaps filled in many of the strategies could be used in such algorithms.
+It would be a useful future research direction to examine the complexity of deciding whether a game satisfies each notion of symmetry along with outlining algorithms for classifying a game, a potential application of doing so will be mentioned in Subsection \ref{sec:parameterisedgames}.

 To test whether a game $\Gamma$ is fully or standard symmetric: we first try to construct a matching $M$ of the strategy sets where for each profile $s \in M$, all players have the same payoff.
-If no such matching exists $\Gamma$ is neither fully or standard symmetric.
+If no such matching exists $\Gamma$ is neither fully nor standard symmetric.
 For example in Matching Pennies, since there does not exist a strategy profile where all players receive the same payoff, we can conclude Matching Pennies is non-standard symmetric.

 If such matchings exist: to test for full symmetry we check whether such a matching induces automorphisms for permutations that generate $S_N$; and to test for standard symmetry we check whether such a matching induces automorphisms for player permutations that generate a transitive subgroup of $S_N$, noting that to conclude non-standard symmetry we must check that the game is not invariant under the bijections induced by any such matching and transitive subgroup of $S_N$.